 You must also have a state-issued driver’s license for the state in which you’ll be driving, along with auto insurance under your name for the vehicle you’ll be driving for Uber.
 And, of course, you’ll need to pass a background check.
 For that, you’ll need your social security card.

 You will need a driver profile photo which must be forward-facing, centered, and contain the full face of the driver and the top of the shoulders, without any sunglasses.
 Additionally, the photo must driver ONLY with no other subject(s) in the frame.
 It has to be well-lit, focused, and must not be a printed photograph or driver’s license photo.

 Once you are a driver, then you will need to get your car all set up.

 What Kind of Car Do You Need to Become an Uber Driver?

 I drive a Honda Accord Hybrid.
-If you are going to be a full time driver, it behooves you to get a car that gets good gas mileage.
+If you are going to be a full-time driver, it would be wise to get a car that gets good gas mileage.
 For three years, I drove a Toyota Prius and loved its 50 MPG performance.

-You need a four door car that seats you and four passengers.
+You need a four-door car that seats you and four passengers.
 The car can not be too old.
-Specific car requirements differ by city, and you can learn more about Uber car requirements here.
+Specific car requirements differ by city.

 Finally, of course, it must pass the vehicle inspection which means everything must work.